dirklach/frontend-framework-dirk-lach/README.md

 # FriendlyCSS

-**My very own approach to writing friendly and scalable CSS.**<br><br>
+**Beta**

-This is a living document, based on best practices and personal experience.<br>
+A small CSS framework to help you set up your project in a clean and scalable way.
+FriendlyCSS offers you a flexible layout system (supports features such as grid, subgrid, media-queries and container-queries) and a structure to make your frontend workflow simple.<br><br>

-Written by Dirk Lach, Designer and Developer.
+Created by Dirk Lach, Designer and Developer.

 <!--
 Playground: [https://friendlycss.vercel.app/](https://friendlycss.vercel.app/)